 - Keep credit card, debit card, and ATM transaction records so you can match them to your statements.

-- Check your bank and credit card statements carefully to ensure that there are no withdrawals or charges that you were not expecting.
+- Check your bank and credit card statements carefully to make sure that there are no withdrawals or charges that you were not expecting.